thrasher-corp/gocryptotrader/engine/databaseconnection.md

 Join our slack to discuss all things related to GoCryptoTrader!
 [GoCryptoTrader Slack](https://join.slack.com/t/gocryptotrader/shared_invite/enQtNTQ5NDAxMjA2Mjc5LTc5ZDE1ZTNiOGM3ZGMyMmY1NTAxYWZhODE0MWM5N2JlZDk1NDU0YTViYzk4NTk3OTRiMDQzNGQ1YTc4YmRlMTk)

 ## Current Features for Databaseconnection
-+ The database connection manager subsystem is used periodically check whether the application is connected to the database and will provide alerts of any changes
++ The database connection manager subsystem is used to periodically check whether the application is connected to the database and will provide alerts of any changes
 + In order to modify the behaviour of the database connection manager subsystem, you can edit the following inside your config file under `database`:

 ### database